Skip to Content

 Adjusting to hearing aids for sensorineural hearing loss

-Patience and persistence are important during the initial adaptation period, as the brain gradually adapts to the amplified sounds provided by the hearing aids.
+While hearing aids for sensorineural hearing loss offer many advantages, they may take time to adjust to, as the brain gradually adapts to the amplified sounds provided by the hearing aids.

 In conclusion